rwahowa/Docker/Docker-3-Moodle/README.md

 ## To make it work

-Just download the compose file and run it.
-Create a directory.
+Just download the compose file (`docker-compose.yml`) and run it.
+On your local PC, create a directory.
 Put the compose file in it.
-Then run it.
+Then run it (compose up).

 1. In the root directory where your compose file is, run:

       ``` bash
-      docker compose up -d --build
+      docker compose up -d

       # depending on your docker, you may need to run docker-compose or docker compose
       ```